oasis-tcs/openc2-usecases/TTD-PlugfestHackathon/README.md

 SBOM/SCAPv2/IACD/OCA/CACAO/...
 virtual PoC/plugfest/hackathon
 event on Oct 28th
-but realistically it will probable get called SBOM-PoC as well.
+but realistically it will probably be called SBOM-PoC as well.

 For organizations participating, see ../SBOM-Poc/README.md##2---organizations-participating